-Picking a structure may be easier for others as some lay themself out perfectly for specific scenarios.
+Picking a structure may be easier for others as some lay themselves out perfectly for specific scenarios.
 In other cases, you need to fully understand what you are trying to achieve with the sales commission you are laying out for your team and what your goals are.
 As for what compensation in a dollar figure is best suits your business and team, that depends on various circumstances.
-This depends on your region, industry, what roles the rep currently holds, potentially seniority, etc. This will have to be a decision made by you and your management team.
+This depends on your region, industry, what roles the rep currently holds, potential seniority, etc. This will have to be a decision made by you and your management team.

 If you’re a sales rep in need of more leads, check out Visitor Queue’s lead generation software for free!